N. Patrick Crooks: Early life and career

 Crooks was a native of Green Bay, Wisconsin, and graduated from the city's Premontre High School in 1956.
 He received a B.A. degree from St. Norbert College in 1960 and a J.D. degree from the University of Notre Dame in 1963.

-From 1963-66, Crooks served as an officer in the United States Army, assigned to the Judge Advocate General's Corps in the Pentagon.
+From 1963 to 1966, Crooks served as an officer in the United States Army, assigned to the Judge Advocate General's Corps in the Pentagon.
 After his discharge from the Army, Crooks worked for eleven years as a private practice attorney in Green Bay and as an instructor of business law at the University of Wisconsin–Green Bay.

 In 1977, Crooks was appointed to the Brown County Court by Governor Martin J. Schreiber, a liberal Democrat.
 Crooks was designated a circuit court judge in 1978, when Wisconsin's county and circuit courts were merged.

 Although appointed by Schreiber, Crooks ran for the Wisconsin Supreme Court in 1995 as a conservative; his campaign was directed by Scott Jensen, a prominent Republican legislator later convicted of criminal ethics violations.
 He was defeated in the general election by Marathon County circuit judge Ann Walsh Bradley but elected to the court in 1996, defeating appellate judge Ralph Adam Fine of Milwaukee after a contentious campaign.